 - There are solar-powered sockets for charging.

 - For the activities, you can swim at the sand bar and use kayaks for free.
-Boat tour to the snorkeling areas is P450 per pax for day tours, but free for overnight tours.
+Boat tour to the snorkeling areas has a minimal fee, but free for overnight tours.

 - You can bring your own food.
 The Calatagan public market is only a few minutes away and there is ample parking space for your vehicle.
 You can also buy fresh catch from the fishers — simply inform Kuya Jessie in advance.
 Kuya Jessie also has a small store where you can buy necessities, as well as drinks.